zanderson3j/dark_arts/README.md

 * pt - execute and return
 * q - quit
 * r - view registers
+* k - view the call stack
+* ?{math expression} - do math

 Extended Commands:
 * !teb - stack info for a thread
 * !peb - heap info for a process
 * !address {address} - where an address is
+* !load byakugan, !pattern_offset {string length} - find offsets each register was overwritten with
+* !threads - info on all the threads
+* !heap -p -a {address} - view the page heap at an address (such as eax)

 Registers to Know:
 * eax - often has the return value of a function